GeoscienceAustralia/galileoQC/docs/source/about.md

 ## Acknowledgements

-Lots of help from various people at GA, particularly Roger Miller, Yvette Poudjom Djomani, Negin Moghaddam, Mike Barlow, Anandaroop Ray, and Jack McCubbine.
-The minimum curvature code was gratefully copied from PyGMI (https://patrick-cole.github.io/pygmi/index.html) in July 2025.
+A massive amount of help, encouragement and support from many people at Geoscience Australia, particularly Roger Miller, Yvette Poudjom Djomani, Negin Moghaddam, Mike Barlow, Anandaroop Ray, and Jack McCubbine.
+The minimum curvature code was copied from PyGMI (https://patrick-cole.github.io/pygmi/index.html) in July 2025 and the graphical imaging code from graphics (https://github.com/jobar8/graphics) sometime in 2020.
+Grateful thanks to the authors of those codes as well as all the contributors to all the packages used.

 ## Testing

-The __pe*ga*susQC__ package has been tested on the following operating systems: Windows 10, Windows 11, macos 15, Debian, Fedora, and Ubuntu.
+The __pe*ga*susQC__ package has been tested on the following operating systems: Windows 10, Windows 11, macos 15, Debian 12, Fedora 38, and Ubuntu 22.
 All testing has been done using the JupyterLab Desktop app.

 Data from a wide variety of gravity instruments, mounted on a wide variety of aircraft, have been reviewed from many surveys flown in several countries.